dneto1729/MUSIC_with_python/README.md

 ```
 conda activate music_py
 ```
-Using pip with the requirements.txt file setup the necessary packages and dependencies with
+Using pip with the requirements.txt file, install the necessary packages and dependencies with
 ```
 pip install -r requirements.txt
 ```